solrex/caffe-mobile/README.md

 $ adb push $CAFFE_MOBILE/examples/ios/simple/CaffeSimple/data/test_image.jpg \
      /sdcard/test_image.jpg
 ```

+If you want to use your self-defined caffe network, use `tools/prototxt2protobin.py net.prototxt` to convert your prototxt to protobin.
+Then push `net.protobin` to your sdcard root directory.

  - Load the Android studio project inside the `$CAFFE_MOBILE/examples/android/CaffeSimple/` folder, and press Command-R to build and run it on your connected device.